 Laura Baldassari started her collaboration with Alberto Biagetti in 2013 with the exhibition “One Minute Ago” (curated by Gabi Scardi at Galleria Riccardo Crespi).
 These two are used to be challenged by the boundaries between disciplines, while at the same time they draw inspiration from the world around them.
 Through their work, they aim to construct an immersive environment filled with clues and hints in which the objects become characters in the amazing design scenes.

 Bruno Tarsia, architect and interior stylist, lives and works in Milan.
-With a multifaceted and eclectic taste, he created editorial photo shoots, commercial catalogs, displays, and advertising campaigns, but also interior design for private clients and showrooms.
-Following the experience in the field of furniture, he also works as a set designer for fashion photography.
+With a multifaceted and eclectic taste, he created editorial photo shoots, commercial catalogues, displays, and advertising campaigns, but also interior design for private clients and showrooms.
+Following their experience in the field of furniture, he also works as a set designer for fashion photography.

-Antonio Citterio Patricia Viel share a desire to stimulate a new and different way to experience space – beyond the structure.
+Antonio Citterio Patricia Viel shares a desire to stimulate a new and different way to experience space – beyond the structure.
 An art of living, with a unique micro and macro perspective.
-Architecture that evokes emotions, stimulates the intellect, reflects qualities of life.
-Architecture which is in dialogue with context and engages people.
+Architecture evokes emotions, stimulates the intellect, reflects qualities of life.
+Architecture is in dialogue with context and engages people.

 Among other relevant highlights of her career, she can point to her part in Salone Satellite in 2012 as well as her design of “The Happy Room” for Fendi in 2016.
 Her style is heavily based on observation and research, mixing in old and new and exploring many variations between scale and small inventions with the purpose of creating new messages and meanings.